T0m2223/sdksolv/README.md

 - `./sdksolv --help`

 # Input File
-- only digits are read
+- only digits are beeing read
 - 0 indicates an empty square